wazo-platform/wazo-doc/source/installation_config/configuration_wizard/index.rst

 Finally you have to validate your configuration by clicking on the ``Validate`` button.
 Note that if you want to change one of the chosen settings you can go backward in the wizard with the ``Previous`` button.

-|warning| This is the last time the ``root`` password will be displayed.
+.. warning:: This is the last time the ``root`` password will be displayed.
 Take care to note it up.

 You now have to follow the ``Post Installation Steps`` part.

 ..
 [1] Allowed characters are : "``A-Z a-z 0-9 -``"
 ..
 [2] Allowed characters are : "``A-Z a-z 0-9 - .``"
-.. |warning| image:: ../../images/warning.gif